swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 - "How do I open a terminal?"
 - "How do I connect to a remote computer?"
 - "How do I log in to the cluster?"
-- "How do I transfer data back and forth to the cluser?"
+- "How do I transfer data back and forth to the cluster?"
 - "How do I upload/download files to the cluster?"
 objectives:
 - "Connect to a cluster."
-- "Be able to tranfer files to and from a computing cluster."
+- "Be able to transfer files to and from a computing cluster."
 keypoints:
 - "A cluster is many small computers rather than one large computer"
 - "The login (head) node is the entry-point to the cluster"
 - "A secure shell client is a program that lets us log-in to other computers and run a command-line on them"
 - "To connect to a cluster using SSH: `ssh yourUsername@remote.computer.address`"
-- "`wget` downloads a file from the internet."
+- "`wget` downloads a file from the Internet."
 - "`sftp`/`scp` transfer files to and from your computer."
 - "You can use an SFTP client like FileZilla to transfer files through a GUI."
 ---